Friend or Foe (t.A.T.u. song)

 2005 single by t.A.T.u.

 "Friend or Foe" is a song by Russian recording duo t.A.T.u., taken from the group's second English language studio album Dangerous and Moving (2005).
 The song was written by Dave Stewart and Martin Kierszenbaum, while production was handled by Kierszenbaum and Robert Orton.
-The song was released by Interscope in December 2005 as the album's second single.
-Musically, the song is a pop rock and electropop inspired song, with dance music influences.
-The song features ambiguous lyrics; it is unclear who exactly the words are directed at.
+It was released by Interscope in December 2005 as the album's second single.
+Musically, "Friend or Foe" is a pop rock and electropop inspired song, with dance music influences.
+Its lyrics are intentionally ambiguous, making it unclear who the song is addressed to.

-The song received generally positive reviews from critics, with many identifying it as the album's best song along with its praised for its dance nature and lyrical content.
-The song did not perform successfully like the group's previous single "All About Us", chart just under the top forty in most countries it charted in.
-An accompanying music video was issued, where it featured the group singing in a cave to fans.
+The song received generally positive reviews from critics, with many identifying it as the album's best track, along with praise for its dance nature and lyrical content.
+It did not perform as successfully as the group's previous single "All About Us", charting just under the top forty in most countries it charted in.
+An accompanying music video was issued, featuring the group singing to fans in a cave.